 That took place more than a year ago.
-Although I dismissed it as a silly thing (my scientific background calls it pseudoscience due to its non-validity and non-reliability; my Islamic background names it as “khurafat”), it’s something that still sticks at the dark recesses of my mind.
-Thoughts of impending death plagues my mind every now and then while thinking of the prediction.
+Although I dismissed it as a silly thing (my scientific background calls it pseudoscience due to its non-validity and non-reliability; my Islamic background names it “khurafat”), it’s something that still sticks in the dark recesses of my mind.
+Thoughts of impending death plague my mind every now and then while thinking of the prediction.
 How will I leave this Earth?
 This pandemic?
 An accident?
 An illness?
 Being murdered?

 Funnily, nothing has actually changed even before being scared by the incident.
 Then and now, me and everyone else, death as something inevitable is an acceptable knowledge in the first place.
 Not knowing when it will happen, whether in the near future or ages from now is still a fact.
 What’s the difference now?
 Maybe it’s the idea of it being paired with not having the chance to experience the typical markers of success in one’s lifetime.
 Maybe it’s the idea of not having enough time.

 I’m only 22, and I already feel like I’m running out of time.
 If the prediction was true, that means I have already wasted three months post-graduation living in a state of existential crisis of what my next step should be.
 Do I pursue the things I want to do for short-term satisfaction but with no added value to my career plans related to my degree, or do I push myself to apply for jobs I would be miserable in but would be beneficial for the long run?
 It’s a dilemma when the long run isn’t even guaranteed.
 Frankly speaking, I don’t know why I am making this a “me” thing when none of our future is guaranteed.
 2020 has made that message clear enough.